 Upon request the library will provide a receipt as to the number and format of items donated.
 The library can not determine the value of donations.

 For additional information about donations see the library's gift policy.

 De-selection of Materials

-The staff reviews the collection continually to keep it responsive to patrons' needs, assess it for deficiencies (gaps), ensure its usefulness to the community and make room for newer materials.
-Titles may be weeded (withdrawn), retained, updated, rebound, reclassified or duplicated as justified by need.
+The staff reviews the collection continually to ensure its usefulness to the community, assess it for deficiencies (gaps), and make room for newer materials.
+Titles may be weeded (withdrawn), retained, updated, reclassified or duplicated as justified by need.
 In general, weeding follows guidelines set out in the CREW* (Continuous Review, Evaluation, and Weeding) Manual which includes: